|My Initial Intentions|

 My Initial Intentions

 THIS letter is grown to a great length, though it is indeed short with regard to the infinite extent of the subject.
 Various avocations have from time to time called my mind from the subject.
 I was not sorry to give myself leisure to observe whether, in the proceedings of the National Assembly, I might not find reasons to change or to qualify some of my first sentiments.
 Everything has confirmed me more strongly in my first opinions.
-It was my original purpose to take a view of the principles of the National Assembly with regard to the great and fundamental establishments; and to compare the whole of what you have substituted in the place of what you have destroyed, with the several members of our British constitution.
+It was my to take a view of the principles of the National Assembly with regard to the great and fundamental establishments; and to compare the whole of what you have substituted in the place of what you have destroyed, with the several members of our British constitution.
 But this plan is of a greater extent than at first I computed, and I find that you have little desire to take the advantage of any examples.
 At present I must content myself with some remarks upon your establishments; reserving for another time what I proposed to say concerning the spirit of our British monarchy, aristocracy, and democracy, as practically they exist.

 Nature Of The New Governors